 - The Captain is Dead is the good kind of difficult.
 You know that you could have won a lot of the games you played, but it’s still tough to solve the puzzle since each game is going to play differently.

 - The blocky art style isn’t going to go over well with everyone, but I think it’s really cool.
 It accurately tells you that the game you’re about to play is both goofy and that it’s going to have a throwback Sci-Fi feel to it.

 - This is the perfect “next step” board game after you’ve gotten used to the great cooperative gateway games out there.
 It adds just a little bit more complexity to the Pandemic model, which is nice since many people don’t want to jump straight into medium or heavyweight games after they’ve played one or two of the popular gateway games.

 - Unfortunately, there can be quarterbacking in this game.
 Even though you don’t have to show other players your cards, one person could try to take over by telling others what they need to do on their turns.

 - While the plastic standees do look awesome, I worry that they will get all scratched up sooner rather than later.
 Even just moving the box around or taking them out of their bags could cause damage, but I’m not 100% sure of that… yet.

-- We do not recommend this game if you want to play it as a two-player co-op game and don’t want to control more than one character.
+- I don’t recommend this game if you want to play it as a two-player co-op game and don’t want to control more than one character.
 You only have a few skill discounts with just two characters on the board, making it extremely difficult to keep the systems online and repair the Jump Core.